-The narrative interviews are techniques to generate stories and therefore it can be analyse in different ways after the capture and transcription of the data (Muylaert et al., 2014).
+The narrative interviews are techniques to generate stories and therefore it can be analyses in different ways after the capture and transcription of the data (Muylaert et al., 2014).
 Table 1 presents a structured way the process of obtaining narrative interviews.
-According to (Muylaert et al., 2014), "the ex-manent questions refer to research questions or the researcher's interest that arise from her/his approach to the topic of study, when developing a literature review and deepening the topic being researched (field exploration)."
-These questions must be transformed into immanent, being a crucial task in the research process, which should at the same time anchored exmanent questions in the narration, always using the language of the informant.
-The immanent questions are themes and topics brought by the informant, they may or may not coincide with the ex-manent question.
+According to (Muylaert et al. 2014), "the ex-manent questions refer to research questions or the researcher's interest that arise from her/his approach to the topic of study, when developing a literature review and deepening the topic being researched (field exploration)."
+These questions must be transformed into immanent, being a crucial task in the research process, which should at the same time anchored ex-manent questions in the narration, always using the language of the informant.
+The immanent questions are themes and topics brought by the informant, they may or may not coincide with the exmanent question.

-The interviewer disclosures the main theme, which able to lead narration, thus, (Muylaert, et al., 2014) suggested to follow the guidelines for the development criteria of this theme: 1.
+The interviewer disclosures the main theme, which able to lead narration, thus (Muylaert et al. 2014) suggested to follow the guidelines for the development criteria of this theme: 1.
 Need to be an experiential part of the interviewee.
-This ensures his or her interest and lead to a richly detailed narrative, 2.
-It should
+This ensures his or her

-Table 1: Main phases of the narrative interview
+Table1: Main phases of the narrative interview

+1

 Phases of the Rules for the interview

-Narrative

-interview
+Narrative interview

-Preparation Preparation exploring the field
+Preparation Exploring Preparation exploring the field

-Exploring the field Formulating ex-manent questions.
+the field Formulating ex-manent questions.

-Initialization Formulation of the initial topic for narration.
+Initialization Formulation of the initial topic for

+narration.

 Use of pictures or story lines.

 Main narration No interruptions.

-Only non -verbal or paralinguistic
+Only non-verbal or paralinguistic

-encouragement to continue telling the story
+encouragement to continue telling the

+story

-Wait for signals the end of the ("coda").
+Wait for signals the end of the

+("coda").

 Questioning phase only question: What happened then?

 no opinion or attitude questions

 no arguing on contradictions

 do not ask: Why?

-Go from exmanent into immanent questions
+Go from exmanent into immanent

+questions

 Small talk Small talk

 Stop recording.

 Only question allowed is why?

-Make note immediately after the interview.
+Make note immediately after the

+interview.